pawelpepek/CRUDAPI/README.md

 ## User Manual

 ### Using EntityControllerTemplate class
-0. Setup controller mapping loader in your API project ones for every entity:
+0. Create the controller mapping loader in the API project one for each entity:
 ```c#
 using CrudCore.API.Mapping;